July, like

 UV index

-The month with the lowest UV index in Manaus, Brazil, is July, with an average maximum UV index of 10.
-A UV Index value of 8 to 10 symbolizes a very high health vulnerability from exposure to the Sun's UV rays for average individuals.
+July is the month with the lowest UV index, with an average maximum UV index of 10.
+A UV Index reading of 8 to 10 represents a very high health risk from unprotected exposure to Sun's UV rays for ordinary individuals.

-Note: The average daily UV index of 10 in July transform into the following instructions:
+Note: A maximum high UV index of 10 in July translates into the following recommendations: